yoohj0204/DataWrangling_FinalProj/README.md

 through the state specific comments section) and get the counts of the measures in our sample set.
 We plot these findings in a bar plot

+**Final Takeaways,Limitations, Future Work**

+One domain of healthcare which could be improved long-term services and supports.
+This area had the lower number of mean state reporting measurments so to accurately assess the quality of healhcare in this domain, we need more reporting for it.

+One limitation was that the dataset contained many different types of measurments so it is difficult to compare them even if they are in the same category of higher is better or lower is better.

+Future work would include statistically analyzing the data to see if results are significant and looking into specific measurements.